lijunxian111/ChemVlm/README.md

 # Official repo for AAAI 2025 paper: "ChemVLM: Exploring the Power of Multimodal Large Language Models in Chemistry Area".
+Our extended version of the paper is at: https://arxiv.org/abs/2408.07246.
+You can see our Appendix here.

 ## Abstract